mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

     import ezdxf

+    # Create a DXF R2010 document:
-    # Argument setup=True setups the default dimension styles
+    # Use argument setup=True to setup the default dimension styles.
     doc = ezdxf.new("R2010", setup=True)

-    # Add new dimension entities to the modelspace
+    # Add new dimension entities to the modelspace:
     msp = doc.modelspace()

-    # Add a LINE entity, not required
+    # Add a LINE entity for visualization, not required to create the DIMENSION
+    # entity:
     msp.add_line((0, 0), (3, 0))

-    # Add a horizontal dimension, default dimension style is "EZDXF"
+    # Add a horizontal linear DIMENSION entity:
-    dim = msp.add_linear_dim(base=(3, 2), p1=(0, 0), p2=(3, 0))
+    dim = msp.add_linear_dim(
+        base=(3, 2),  # location of the dimension line
+        p1=(0, 0),  # 1st measurement point
+        p2=(3, 0),  # 2nd measurement point
+        dimstyle="EZDXF",  # default dimension style
+    )

-    # Necessary second step, to create the BLOCK entity with the dimension geometry.
+    # Necessary second step to create the BLOCK entity with the dimension geometry.
-    # Additional processing of the dimension line could happen between adding and
+    # Additional processing of the DIMENSION entity could happen between adding
-    # rendering call.
+    # the entity and the rendering call.
     dim.render()
     doc.saveas("dim_linear_horiz.dxf")